IlyaRice/Enterprise-RAG-Challenge-3-AI-Agents/README.md

 - The ERC3 API integration is competition-specific (you'll need your own ERC3 API key for access to the benchmark platform)
 - You'll need API keys for OpenRouter/Cerebras
 - Some features are implemented but not used (looking at you, overengineered wiki search)
-- The trace visualizer requires Node.js and npm (but it's optional)

 If you're looking for production-ready code, this isn't it.
 But if you want to explore agent architectures and their implementation - dive in!

 ## Getting Started

+**Want to see how it works without installing anything?** Check out the **[Live Trace Visualizer](https://ilyarice.github.io/Enterprise-RAG-Challenge-3-AI-Agents/)** - open it, hit the Demos tab, pick a trace, and explore the execution tree.
+You'll see exactly how the agent thinks and what it does at each step.

-**[Installation Guide](docs/installation.md)** - Setup instructions, API configuration, and trace visualizer setup
+**[Installation Guide](docs/installation.md)** - Setup instructions, API configuration, and trace visualizer setup (if you want to run the visualizer locally for whatever reason)

 ## Usage